umarhussain15/geofire-android/README.md

     @Override
     public void onComplete(String key, FirebaseError error) {
         if (error != null) {
-            System.err.println("There was an error saving the location to GeoFire: " + error);
+            Log.e("SF","There was an error saving the location to GeoFire: " + error);
         } else {
-            System.out.println("Location saved on server successfully!");
+            Log.d("SF","Location saved on server successfully!");
         }
     }
 });